The Times Square Show: Activities at The Times Square ShowThe Times Square Show was an open access art show open twenty-four hours a day for thirty days. Most of the artists who participated in The Times Square Show came from Colab, White Columns, Fashion Moda or The Harlem Workshop. There were films, videos, poetry, music, and art performances and the audience would sometimes get into fights over whether it was a good performance or a bad performance. Some Colab artists would stay overnight.

 Tom Otterness's half-skeleton/half-man painted plaster sculpture Symbolic Anatomy (1980) was placed in the front window next to where Jean-Michel Basquiat wrote Free Sex over the doorway (later somebody else spray-painted over it).
 Justen Ladda created a monumental installation drawing in the basement, Coleen Fitzgibbon and Robin Winters showed their collaboration Gun, Money, Plate wallpaper, Cara Perlman showed her large portrait paintings on paper, Jenny Holzer showed hand painted enamel on metal signs, like Living: Many Dogs Run Wild in the City, Keith Haring and Kenny Scharf showed their collaboration video The Sparkle End and David Hammons showed a spray of broken Night Train fortified wine bottles.

 John Ahearn and Rigoberto Torres did live plaster casting sculptures of people off the street and occasionally made castings on the sidewalk, Jack Smith performed in a haze of hemp smoke in his Exotic Landlordism of the World one-man performance, Diane Torr (with filmmaker Ruth Peyser) did an art performance with a rubber inflatable porno doll and sex toys, and Sophie VDT and Mary Lemley organized fashion shows.

 Also, The Times Square Show had a Fluxus-inspired Gift Shop area, that would come to be called The A. More Store, that sold low-priced multiples made by the participating Colab artists.
-Included were Bobby G's Money Talks pins, Becky Howland's Love Canal Potatoes, Kiki Smith’s Bloody-Hand Ashtrays, Joseph Nechvatal's Nucular War Table Placemats, Charlie Ahearn’s Three Card Monte Times Square Advertisement poster, Robin Winters’s Plaster Colab Portraits and Jenny Holzer’s Manifesto posters.
+Included were Bobby G's Money Talks pins, Becky Howland's Love Canal Potatoes, Kiki Smith’s Bloody-Hand Ashtrays, Joseph Nechvatal's Nuclear War Table Placemats, Charlie Ahearn’s Three Card Monte Times Square Advertisement poster, Robin Winters’s Plaster Colab Portraits and Jenny Holzer’s Manifesto posters.
 The A. More Store also appeared shortly after on Broome Street with the tag-line You won’t pay more at the A. More Store.
 Following The Times Square Show, other iterations of The A. More Store were presented at Barbara Gladstone Gallery, Jack Tilton Gallery, White Columns, and Printed Matter, Inc.The Times Square Show also had a collectors’ night that invited the art world cognoscenti like Brooke Alexander Gallery, Mary Boone and Jeffrey Deitch.
 The art writers Richard Goldstein, Kim Levin and Lucy Lippard were among those who visited.

 Bobby G, Mathew Geller, Mitch Corber and Julie Harrison made videotapes inside and outside the show, often interviewing spectators and Andrea Callard, Tom Warren, Francine Keery, Teri Slotkin and Lisa Kahane photographed the show and performance events.
 The No wave rock band The Raybeats performed live there.